Tom Lin Shu-yu: Style and influence

 Many of his films feature elements from Lin's life.

 Lin cites Taiwanese New Wave Cinema directors Edward Yang and Hou Hsiao-hsien as major influences, in regards to "their spirit and ideology, rather than technique and visual styles."
 Specifically, Yang's A Brighter Summer Day was impactful on Lin as a teenager, who was the same age as the film's protagonist.
 Both directors had made a film about their teenage lives and Lin wanted to do the same with his first film, Winds of September (2008).

-Lin cites mangaka Mitsuru Adachi use of empty locations within a manga frame as an influence on Winds of Septembers use of cross-cutting during the graduation scene.
+Lin cites mangaka Mitsuru Adachi's use of empty locations within a manga frame as an influence on Winds of Septembers use of cross-cutting during the graduation scene.
 The cross-cutting between empty shots of the school was also economical as they could re-use footage they had shot to test the film.

 Personal life

-His wife died in July 2012.
+His first wife died in July 2012.
+He dated actress Kimi Hsia for about three years and they married in 2019.
 His father is a professor at the National Tsing Hua University.